Darshan-dlr/pyls-project/README.md

 - -d --display-tree: Show the tree structure.

 ### Bonus
+- Included validation for the json file that will be utilised.
-- Use `python -m pyls -d` to display the file tree structure
+- Use `python -m pyls -d` to display the file tree structure.
 - Additonal combination which works

       1. pyls -a --filter=<dir/file>